 - A. SUBRECIPIENT agrees to keep SANDAG up-to-date on the Project and media and community outreach efforts, including presentations to community groups, other agencies, and elected officials.
 SUBRECIPIENT agrees to assist SANDAG with media or community events related to the grantfunded project. - B. As part of the reports submitted to SANDAG, SUBRECIPIENT agrees to provide Project information to support SANDAG media and communications efforts.
 This includes Project photos taken throughout the project at program events or as a part of Project tasks.
 The photos should be high resolution (at least 4 inches by 6 inches with a minimum of 300 pixels per inch) and contain captions with Project descriptions, dates, locations, and the names of those featured, if appropriate.
 SUBRECIPIENT agrees to submit at least one project photo of high quality to SANDAG no less frequently than on a quarterly basis for the duration of the project. - C. SANDAG reserves the right to use the information provided by SUBRECIPIENT for any combination of the following: social media posts, online photo albums, videos, press releases, PowerPoint presentations, web updates, newsletters, and testimonials.
 In submitting photos to SANDAG, SUBRECIPIENT agrees to release the rights of the photos to SANDAG for its use.
-In submitting photos to SANDAG, SUBRECIPIENT agrees to release the rights of a parent or guardian of persons under the age of 18) using the SANDAG Photo and Testimonial Release form to be provided by the SANDAG Program Manager, or a similar release form developed by the grantee and agreed upon by SANDAG, and to release the rights of the photos to SANDAG for its use. - D. SUBRECIPIENT agrees to include the SANDAG logo on promotional materials for services funded by this AGREEMENT.
+In submitting photos to SANDAG, SUBRECIPIENT asserts that the photos have been obtained with the consent of all persons featured in the photo (or that of a parent or guardian of persons under the age of 18) using the SANDAG Photo and Testimonial Release form to be provided by the SANDAG Program Manager, or a similar release form developed by the grantee and agreed upon by SANDAG, and to release the rights of the photos to SANDAG for its use. - D. SUBRECIPIENT agrees to include the SANDAG logo on promotional materials for services funded by this AGREEMENT.
 SANDAG will provide SUBRECIPIENT with the logo upon request.
 The SANDAG logo may not be used for any purpose not expressly authorized by SANDAG.